mikegazzaruso/autodub/README.md

 1. **Upload a video file**: Select the video you want to translate.
 2. **Upload voice samples**: Provide audio samples for voice cloning.
+3. **Select default voice**: Choose between male or female default voice when no voice samples are provided.
-3. **Start the translation process**: Begin the translation with the configured settings.
+4. **Start the translation process**: Begin the translation with the configured settings.
-4. **Monitor progress**: View real-time updates of the translation process.
+5. **Monitor progress**: View real-time updates of the translation process.
-5. **Download the result**: Get the translated video when processing is complete.
+6. **Download the result**: Get the translated video when processing is complete.

 ---